 I started researching Z pellet grills to see if they should be included on my list of The Best Pellet Grills for the Money and am tempted to add them.
 Before that happens I would like to see a little more data on real world performance and customer service.

 Hands On Experience

-I have been using the 700 square inch Z pellet grill for several months now and I have to admit that I love the thing.
+I have been using the 700 square inch Z pellet grill for two years now and I have to admit that I love the thing.

 I am going to keep the original overview I wrote on these smokers posted just for reference but I have learned a lot about these products since this article was first published.